DUNE/computing-training-202112/_episodes/08-coffee-break-day2.md

 - Clarify a vague point.
 - Network with a few others to add perspective.
 keypoints:
-- Coffee is good, expressos delicious.
+- Coffee is good, expresso delicious.
 - Networking with colleagues is essential.
 ---